 | Precision Finding | No | No | No | UWB (cm accuracy) | UWB (Galaxy S24+) |

-How to Choose the Right Wallet Tracker
+How Do You Choose the Right Wallet Tracker?

-The decision comes down to three questions.
+Your decision comes down to three questions.

 What phone do you use?
 If everyone in your household has iPhones, the AirTag with a dedicated AirTag wallet gives you the largest tracking network.
 Samsung Galaxy users should go SmartTag 2.
 Mixed households need the Tile Slim or Pebblebee Card 5 for cross-platform support.